 7-foot window blinds are a little different from your standard set of blinds.
 Normally you’re dealing with a window that’s at most 3 feet long or maybe even four feet.
-Most blinds come to fit that size and usually have a style that’s perfectly suited for that range.
+Most modern blinds can fit that size and usually have a style that’s perfectly suited for that range.
 The right set of window blinds can turn that enormous 7-foot hole in the wall into an enormous aesthetic piece of décor that does a great job with light and heat control.

 Since you’re obviously here to make sure you get the best fit for your home, let us give you some options to consider.

 Vertical blinds look so good and may very well be the best window blinds for your 7-foot window.
 Because of their non-conforming mechanism; vertical blinds are known to be extremely sought after in situations where an extra-wide window is available.
 Using vertical blinds here brings out a more contemporary style for which vertical blinds are actually quite well known.